Financial Projections Slide: How to Present Your Startup's Numbers to Investors

 | Waterfall chart | Bridge from current to projected |

-5. Create Multiple Scenarios#
+5. Create Multiple Scenarios and Tie to Funding#

 Sophisticated founders present multiple scenarios to show they've stress-tested their model.
+Show the base case on the main slide; keep bull and bear cases for due diligence.

 Raising: $8M Series A